Open-CMSIS-Pack/gen-pack/README.md

 7. Add any required default command line arguments to the line `DEFAULT_ARGS=()`.
    For example, add `-c [<prefix>]` here to force creating release history from Git.
    The `<prefix>` is the version prefixed used for release tags if any.
+8. Put custom commands to be executed before/after populating the pack build folder into the `preprocess` and `postprocess` functions.

 ## Usage